MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 * Samsung Galaxy S20 (Android 10)
 * Nexus 5X (Android 8.1.0)

-Some features do not appear on all devices.
+Some features are not available on all devices.

 ### Work profile folder
-The following table shows how the work profile folder appears on common Android devices.
+The following table shows examples of the work profile folder that appears on the home screen.

 |Surface Duo (Android 10)|Samsung Galaxy S20 (Android 10)|Nexus 5X (Android 8.1.0)|
 |---|---|---|